Cobalt: Batteries

-Research is being conducted by the European Union into the possibility of eliminating cobalt requirements in lithium-ion battery production.
 As of August 2020 battery makers have gradually reduced the cathode cobalt content from 1/3 (NMC 111) to 1/5 (NMC 442) to currently 1/10 (NMC 811) and have also introduced the cobalt free lithium iron phosphate cathode into the battery packs of electric cars such as the Tesla Model 3.

+Research was also conducted by the European Union into the possibility of eliminating cobalt requirements in lithium-ion battery production.

 In September 2020, Tesla outlined their plans to make their own, cobalt-free battery cells.

+Nickel–cadmium (NiCd) and nickel metal hydride (NiMH) batteries also included cobalt to improve the oxidation of nickel in the battery.

 Lithium iron phosphate batteries officially surpassed ternary cobalt batteries in 2021 with 52% of installed capacity.
 Analysts estimate that its market share will exceed 60% in 2024.

 Catalysts

 Several cobalt compounds are oxidation catalysts.
 Cobalt acetate is used to convert xylene to terephthalic acid, the precursor of the bulk polymer polyethylene terephthalate.
 Typical catalysts are the cobalt carboxylates (known as cobalt soaps).
 They are also used in paints, varnishes, and inks as "drying agents" through the oxidation of drying oils.
+However, their use is being phased out due to toxicity concerns.
 The same carboxylates are used to improve the adhesion between steel and rubber in steel-belted radial tires.
 In addition they are used as accelerators in polyester resin systems.